 The DSM Innovation Center has two functions.
 The first is to help develop new business, focusing on areas outside the current scope of the company's business groups.
-It identifies and invests in new and innovative growth options, initially through the DSM Business Incubator and then by developing and extracting value via the company's Emerging Business Areas (EBAs).
-The second function is accelerating the innovation power and speed of our core businesses.
-In this role, the Innovation Center supports all businesses through the Excellence in Innovation Program, DSM Venturing and the IP & Licensing department.
-In addition, the Chief Technology Officer, through the DSM Science & Technology Department, ensures the quality of the total R&D competence base and adds adjacent technologies for growth through DSM's Corporate Research Program.
+The Innovation Center identifies and invests in new and innovative growth options, initially through the Business Incubator and then by developing and extracting value through the Emerging Business Areas (EBAs).

 Creating opportunities for future earnings growth through innovation

-- The Clean Cow project for feed additives that reduce methane emissions in cattle
+Project Clean Cow for feed additives that reduce methane emissions from cattle

 Enabling DSM's Bright Science

-The ability to deliver innovative products and solutions is essential to DSM's business success and positive impact on society.
+The ability to deliver innovative products and solutions is essential to the success of our business and our positive impact on society.
 The Innovation Center plays a central role in guiding, enabling and accelerating innovation and R&D across the company.

-R&D is instrumental to the realization of DSM's innovation strategy.
-Most of our expenditure in this area is directed toward business-focused programs that underpin our science-based, sustainable solutions.
+R&D is instrumental to the realization of our innovation strategy.
+Most of our expenditure in this area is directed to business-focused programs that underpin our science-based, sustainable solutions.